stsievert/salmon/docs/source/benchmarks/adaptive.rst

   how select queries.

 With that setup, how much of a difference does query selection matter?
-Here's an illustrative result:
+Here's a result that illustrates the benefit of adaptive algorithms:

 .. image:: imgs/adaptive.png
    :width: 400px
    :align: center

-By this measure, Salmon has better performance than NEXT for adaptive triplet embeddings.
-In NEXT's introduction paper, the authors provided "no evidence for gains from adaptive sampling" for the triplet embedding problem [2]_.
+This measure provide evidence to support the hypothesis that Salmon has better performance than NEXT for adaptive triplet embeddings.
+For reference, in NEXT's introduction paper, the authors provided "no evidence for gains from adaptive sampling" for the triplet embedding problem [2]_.

 ..
 [1] "Active Perceptual Similarity Modeling with Auxiliary Information" by E.
        Heim, M. Berger, and L. Seversky, and M. Hauskrecht.
 2015.